MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 ---
-title: Dashboard, widget, and Graph API call in Teams toolkit
+title: Build a dashboard in Teams
 author: v-silakshmi
-description:  Describes Dashboard, widget and Graph API call in Teams toolkit ms.author: surbhigupta ms.localizationpriority: medium ms.topic: Dasboard, widget, and Graph API call in Teams toolkit ms.date: 01/17/2023
+description:  Describes Dashboard, widget and Graph API call in Teams toolkit ms.author: surbhigupta ms.localizationpriority: medium ms.topic: Dashboard, widget, and Graph API call in Teams toolkit ms.date: 01/17/2023
 ---

-# Dashboard, widget, and Graph API call in Teams toolkit
+# Build a dashboard in Teams

 Dashboards in the Teams toolkit allow you to monitor your business and view important metrics.
 A Widget displays content from apps and services to stay engaged with the latest updates in Teams.
 Graph API can be used to visualize details about the implementation of the selected API.